How to Make a Video Resume: Tips and Ideas

 4. Edit

-Trim any unnecessary parts, combine clips via reasonably seamless transitions, add text in case you want to highlight something visually or just for a cleaner look, and even add background music if it fits your style.
-But don’t let the editing overshadow what you’re trying to say (unless you’re applying for a video editing job).
+Trim any unnecessary parts, combine clips via reasonably seamless transitions, and use a video compressor to keep the file size manageable without sacrificing quality.
+Add text to highlight key points visually or for a cleaner look, and include background music if it fits your style.
+Just make sure the editing enhancesโ€”rather than overshadowsโ€”your message (unless youโ€™re applying for a video editing job).

 Final Thoughts